 In this example:

-{% for item in navs %}loops to iterate over all first-level navigation items. item.IsCurrentVariables can be used to determine whether the current navigation item is the page the user is visiting, making it convenient to addactiveCSS classes to highlight.item.Linkanditem.Titleare used to output the link address and display name of the navigation item.{%- if item.NavList %}It is a key condition judgment, it checks whether the current level navigation item contains sub-navigation.NavListYesitemarray that contains secondary navigation items.- nested if there are sub-navigation items.
+{% for item in navs %}Loop through all first-level navigation items item.IsCurrentVariables can be used to determine whether the current navigation item is the page the user is visiting, making it convenient to addactiveCSS classes to highlight.item.Linkanditem.TitleUsed to output the link address and display name of the navigation item.{%- if item.NavList %}It is a key conditional judgment that checks whether the current first-level navigation item contains sub-navigation.NavListIsitemThe object contains an array of second-level navigation items.- If there is a sub-navigation, it is nested.

-{%- for inner in item.NavList %}The loop will iterate over all the second-level navigation items and output their links and titles as well.
+{%- for inner in item.NavList %}The loop will traverse all secondary navigation items and output their links and titles as well.

-Through this method, we can dynamically render the multi-level navigation menu configured on the backend in the frontend template.
+In this way, we can dynamically render the multi-level navigation menu configured on the back-end in the front-end template.

 Key considerations